neutron-project/form-bundle/Resources/doc/daterangepicker.md

 DateRangePicker
 ===============

-This is a jQuery datepicker with two date range text fields.
+This datepicker is a jQuery widget with two date range text fields.

 See [demo](http://jqueryui.com/datepicker/#date-range)